pmbanugo/heroku-review-app-actions/README.md

 ## Sponsor

 To better support the maintenance and active development of this projects (as well as others), it'll be helpful if you [sponsor me here on GitHub](https://github.com/sponsors/pmbanugo).

+## Contributing

+You're welcome to submit PR to fix a bug or propose a feature.
+When you send a PR, pls point it to the **dev** branch